isabella232/siliconsalon.info/_pages/salon3.md

 {: .notice--info}

 "We're kind of moving the secrets to a new place, and the damage they can do is reduced on an individual loss basis, but it's still a secret that requires some level of care."
 {: .notice--info}

+"I know of dozens of MPC protocols, with different assumptions and cryptographic primitives.
+IMHO the field needs a strong effort to standardize in order to identify which primitives should be implemented in silicon.
+There are just too many of them right now and many of them are grad-student-ware."
+{: .notice--info}

 ### Key Quotes: Collaboration